MicrosoftDocs/well-architected/well-architected/cost/design-model.md

 ### Use T-shirt sizes for choosing SKUs

 When choosing options for services, start with an abstract representation of size.
-For example, if you choose a T-shirt size approach, small, medium, large sizes, can represent an on-demand virtual machine instead of picking specific virtual machines or managed disks SKU sizes.
+For example, if you choose a T-shirt size approach, small, medium, and large sizes can represent an on-demand virtual machine.
+You pick a T-shirt size instead of picking specific virtual machines or managed disks SKU sizes.

 Abstract sizes give you an idea of the expected performance and cost requirements.
 It sets the tone for various consumption units that measure compute resources for performance.
 Also, it helps in understanding the on-demand consumption model of the services.